RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 The two main patterns are omnidirectional and cardioid.
 Omnidirectional microphones pick up audio in every direction from the microphone.
 This is great for when you wish to capture sound from every direction, but sadly this will grab a lot of drum bleed in your vocals.

 If you have the space, a drum shield will shield the whole kit from other instruments in the room.
-It does not necessarily shield in all 360 directions, so this is best when pointed in the direction of your vocalist and their microphone.
-Here is a good acrylic drum shield:
+It does not necessarily shield in all 360 directions, so this is best when pointed in the direction of your vocalist and their microphone to reduce bleed.
+Drum shields are a little price and it’s easy to pay around $500 for one of these.
+If you’re in a professional setting then investing in a proper drum shield will be worth it.

 The Cure Methods